gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## branch 21-update-game-player
+## branch 22-delete-game-player

-Enhance the tests and code to update a game player.
-Can update
+Enhance the tests and code to delete a game player.
+Can delete a player as long as the player has not finished in the top ten.
-* buy-in
-* rebuy/add on
-* annual TOC
-* quarterly TOC
-* finish
-* knocked out
-* round update notification